-The United States will continue to urge China to adhere to international standards of human rights and to protect its citizens' constitutional rights by advocating for reform, promoting universal norms of civil liberties and raising individual cases as well as advocating systemic change.
-Key programmatic elements aim to promote the rule of law and protect civil and minority rights, strengthen the judicial system, improve public participation and transparency in governance, bolster civil society, and preserve minority communities and culture.
+The United States will continue to urge China to adhere to its international obligations, to international human rights standards, and to protect its citizens' constitutional rights by advocating for reform, promoting universal norms of civil liberties and raising individual cases of concern.
+Key programmatic elements aim to promote the rule of law and protect civil and minority rights, strengthen the judicial system, improve public participation and transparency in governance, bolster civil society, expand religious freedom, and preserve minority communities and culture.

-The United States employs multiple diplomatic and public diplomacy strategies to promote human rights and democracy, making clear that progress in these areas is in China's interest.
-U.S. officials publicly and privately urge the government to bring its human rights practices into compliance with international standards, to make systemic reforms, and to release prisoners of conscience.
-The United States encourages the government to strengthen the country's judicial system and strengthen the rule of law; encourage democratic political reform; promote freedom of religion and the press; protect human rights, including the rights of workers, women, and ethnic and religious minority groups; improve transparency in governance; and strengthen civil society.
+The United States employs multiple diplomatic and public diplomacy strategies to promote human rights and democracy in China, all of which emphasize that progress in these areas is in China's interest.
+U.S. officials publicly and privately urge the government to bring its human rights practices into compliance with international standards, to make systemic reforms, and to release political prisoners and prisoners of conscience.
+The United States encourages the government to strengthen China's judicial system and judicial independence, and strengthen the rule of law; encourage democratic political reform; promote freedom of religion and the press; protect human rights, including the rights of workers, women, and ethnic and religious minority groups; improve transparency in governance; and strengthen civil society.

-The United States publicly and privately urges the government to carefully distinguish between those seeking to express peaceful political dissent and those engaged in terrorism.
+The United States publicly and privately urges the government to distinguish carefully between those seeking to express peaceful political dissent and those engaged in terrorism.
 The U.S. has expressed to the Chinese government its concern over the treatment of Uighur Muslims forcibly returned from Cambodia where they were seeking asylum.
-U.S. officials also press the government not to repatriate forcibly North Korean refugees and to allow the UN High Commissioner for Refugees access to this vulnerable population.
+U.S. officials also press the government not to repatriate forcibly North Korean refugees, and to allow UNHCR officials access to this vulnerable population.
 The United States urges the government to put an end to coercive elements of its birth limitation program.

-In May 2008 the United States participated in the first round of a formal bilateral Human Rights Dialogue since 2002.
-U.S. officials emphasized how the impartial application of an objective body of law, without political interference, could help China deal with the challenges it faces as well as create a more just and stable society.
+In May 2010 the United States and China held a formal bilateral Human Rights Dialogue.
+Among other topics, U.S. officials emphasized how the impartial application of an objective body of law, without political interference, could help the country address the challenges it faces in creating a more just and stable society.

 The United States supports programs to increase popular participation in government and foster the development of local elections.
 U.S. programs support grassroots democratization efforts through training elected village officials and deputies to local legislatures.
-The U.S. government supports projects that increase the capacity of independent nongovernmental organizations (NGOs) to address societal needs, expand access for marginalized citizens to legal services, and enable citizens to provide input individually and collectively into public decisions.
-U.S. officials frequently raise concerns with the government over restrictions on NGOs, emphasizing the important contributions NGOs can make in addressing pressing social issues.
+The U.S. government supports projects that increase the capacity of independent nongovernmental organizations (NGOs) to address civil society and governance issues, expand access for marginalized citizens to legal services, and enable citizens to provide input individually and collectively into public decisions.
+U.S. officials frequently raise concerns with the Chinese government over restrictions on NGOs, emphasizing the important contributions NGOs can make in developing a vibrant civil society.

-The U.S. government supports seminars and training on international standards for free expression, reaching out to journalists, lawyers, judges, and lawmakers.
-Visiting officials discuss the need for greater Internet and press freedom.
+The U.S. government supports seminars and training on international standards of free expression, reaching out to journalists, lawyers, judges, and lawmakers.
+Visiting U.S. officials regularly discuss the need for greater Internet and press freedom with Chinese counterparts.
 U.S. officials also repeatedly raise the cases of detained journalists and citizens in public remarks and in private meetings with senior government officials.
-U.S. officials work with Chinese Internet portals and media organizations to expand the nature and quality of discussion on many topics including trade, clean energy development, and the U.S. electoral process.
+U.S. officials work with Internet portals and media organizations to expand the nature and quality of discussion on many topics including trade, clean energy development, and the U.S. electoral process.

-The government's human rights record in Tibetan areas of China deteriorated severely during 2008.
-On March 14 and 15, rioting occurred in Lhasa after security officials used force to arrest some initially peaceful protesters, including monks.
-This resulted in the deaths of Tibetans, Hui, and Han Chinese.
-Unrest spread to other Tibetan areas, prompting a major security deployment and a virtual media blackout in the affected areas.
-Since the unrest, the United States has urged the Chinese government to enter into substantive dialogue with the representatives of the Dalai Lama toaddress issues concerning religious freedom and protection of Tibetan culture andto advocate vigorously for improvements in human rights conditions in the Tibet Autonomous Region and other Tibetan areas of China.
-The United States consistently presses for unfettered access to Tibet by journalists, diplomats, and other international observers, and calls for the release of all prisoners of conscience and for the proper treatment of all detainees.
+Within the framework of our recognition that Tibet is part of China,the United States has urged the Chinese government to enter into substantive dialogue with the representatives of the Dalai Lama toaddress issues concerning religious freedom and protection of Tibetan culture andto advocate vigorously for improvements in the human rights and religious freedom conditions in the Tibet Autonomous Region and other Tibetan areas of China.
+The United States consistently presses for unfettered access to the region by journalists, diplomats, and other international observers, and calls for the release of all prisoners of conscience, and for the proper treatment of all detainees.
 U.S. officials continue publicly to urge China to end repressive policies that played a role in triggering the recent unrest.
 U.S. government officials at all levels continue to raise individual human rights cases involving Tibetans, including the status of Gendun Choekyi Nyima, the boy recognized by the Dalai Lama as the Panchen Lama.
 The U.S. Government seeks to expand exchanges with Tibetans resident in China, including government officials and religious leaders, through the International Visitor Leadership Program and other exchange opportunities.